openshift/openshift-origin-design/web-console/4.0-designs/overview/overview.md

 ![route](img/route.png)
 * Users may navigate to the application by clicking the route URL link (pf-blue-400, #0088CE) across from the application name.
 The icon fa-external-link (pf-blue-400, #0088CE) will be to the right of the URL to indicate that the link redirects users to an external location and opens a new browser tab.
 * Users may edit which route URL is displayed by clicking the black (pf-black-900, #292E34) pficon-edit icon.
-A popover will open where users may set their default route from a list of their routes.
-Users may also copy route URLs from this popover.
-Users may click Cancel or ‘x’ or click anywhere else on the screen to close the popover, or click Save to confirm their selection.
+A modal will open where users may set their default route from a list of their routes.
+Users may also copy route URLs from this modal.
+Users may click Cancel or ‘x’ to close the popover, or click Save to confirm their selection.
   * The default route will be set only for the current user.